Euroclear's blockchain gold settlement venture with Paxos dissolved

 "Not all of the startup collaborations come to a conclusive end, that is part of how you develop an innovation strategy," she said.
 "We remain committed to offering a solution to the London bullion market."

-It is unclear whether Paxos, formerly knows as itBit, will proceed with a gold settlement project on its own.
+Paxos, which grew out of itBit, will continue to pursue its platform without Euroclear, which it plans to launch by 2018, according to a statement.

-The joint system has already been tested with at least 16 market participants including Citigroup Inc , Societe Generale, Scotiabank and INTL FCStone Ltd.
+The joint system had already been tested with at least 16 market participants, including Citigroup Inc, Societe Generale, Scotiabank and INTL FCStone Inc.

 The project aimed to make settlement of unallocated gold less capital-intensive for banks and other market participants by using blockchain technology.

-Blockchain, which first emerged as the system underpinning cryptocurrency bitcoin, is a distributed record of transactions that is maintained by a network of computers on the internet without the help of trusted third party.
+Blockchain, which first emerged as the system underpinning cryptocurrency bitcoin, is a distributed record of transactions that is maintained by a network of computers on the internet without the help of a trusted third party.

 Financial institutions have been investing large sums of money and partnering with startups globally to test whether the technology can be used to simplify some cumbersome processes such as securities settlement.

-The Euroclear and Paxos pilot was one of the most ambitious projects announced.
+The Euroclear and Paxos pilot had been one of the most ambitious projects to be announced.

 While excitement around blockchain has not abated on Wall Street, the technology has yet to be deployed at scale in mainstream financial markets, with skeptics warning that its potential may have been hyped.